lwturkjr/Terminal-GC-S7/README.md

 The final Championship match of Season 7 can be seen <a href="https://terminal.c1games.com/watch/7505015">here</a>

-The Twitch VOD of the finale can be seen <a href="https://www.twitch.tv/videos/874809632">here</a>
+The Twitch VOD of the championship can be seen <a href="https://www.twitch.tv/videos/874809632">here</a>

 The final rounds leading up to the final round can be seen <a href="https://terminal.c1games.com/competitions/254">here</a> and <a href="https://terminal.c1games.com/competitions/253">here.